indexed-finance/dividends/README.md

 `ERC20DividendsOwned.sol` is an ERC20 contract that inherits `ERC20Dividends.sol` and allows an owner to mint and burn shares to accounts.
 It stores a `token` address which is the token that dividends are paid out in.
 It allows anyone to distribute dividends via the function `distributeDividends`.

 `SharesTimeLock.sol` is the owner of an `ERC20DividendsOwned.sol` contract.
 It allows users to lock up a `depositToken` for a variable duration in exchange for the dividend-bearing token, which must be burned in order to withdraw the locked tokens.

+`DelegationModule.sol` is a contract that separates delegatable token balances into sub-modules per user that can then delegate voting shares.

 # [`SharesTimeLock.sol`](./contracts/SharesTimeLock.sol)